-The Basilica of Saint Francis of Assisi is the mother church of Roman Catholic Franciscan Order, an important place of pilgrimage, and a UNESCO World Heritage Site since 2000.
+The Basilica of San Francesco d’Assisi is a church in Gothic style in Assisi, located in the western part of the historical center of the town.
+The Basilica of Saint Francis is the mother church of the Roman Catholic Franciscan Order, an important place of pilgrimage, and a UNESCO World Heritage Site since 2000.
 Here, Saint Francis, one of the most venerated religious figures of the Catholic Church, is buried.
-SHORT HISTORY The Basilica of Saint Francis is composed, actually, from two churches.
-The Lower Church was built between 1228 and 1230, only 4 years after the saint’s death, and the Upper Church was built between 1230 and 1253.
-The Sacro Convento friary, with its imposing walls supported by 53 arches and powerful buttresses, was built between the 12th and the 15th century with stone from the near Mount Subasio.
-An important part of the friary was built under the reign of Pope Sixtus IV, a Franciscan, near the end of the 15th century.
+SHORT HISTORY The Basilica of Saint Francis is composed, actually, of two churches.
+The Lower Church was built between 1228 and 1230, only 4 years after the saint’s death, at the behest of Pope Gregory IX, while the Upper Church was built between 1230 and 1253.
+Both churches were consecrated on May 25, 1253, by Pope Innocent IV.
+The Sacro Convento friary, with its imposing walls supported by 53 arches and powerful buttresses, was erected between the 12th and the 15th century with stone from the near Mount Subasio.
+An important part of the friary was built under the pontificate of Pope Sixtus IV, a Franciscan, near the end of the 15th century.
 A crypt was dug in 1818, for the tomb of Saint Francis.
 Now, the remains of Read more [...]

 Italy has many churches, and all of them are beautiful and full of spectacular works of art.
 The main church of the city is referred as Il Duomo, but you will find churches that are named Basilica, Chiesa or Cattedrale, depending on their size and importance.

-The Abbey of Saint Peter (Chiesa di San Pietro) is a church inhabited today by a community of monks from the Benedictine Cassinese Congregation, near the entrance in Assisi.
-SHORT HISTORY The Abbey of Saint Peter was built at the end of the 10th century, outside the city walls of Assisi, near an ancient Roman necropolis.
-The presence of the monastery has been documented since 1029, through a manuscript preserved in the Archives of San Rufino.
-In the first half of the thirteenth century, the history of the community of St. Peter is intertwined with that of St. Francis.
-The blessed Peter, abbot of Assisi, whose name is mentioned in a document from 1209, gave to Saint Francis the silver chalice which is still preserved in the Chapel of the Relics of the Sacred Convent.
-Around 1252, after they lived in the monastery for over two centuries, the Benedictines abandoned the place, and in their place came the Cistercians, who completed the construction of the abbey and the church, which was consecrated in 1254 by Innocenzo IV.
+The Church of San Pietro is a church in Assisi, located in Piazza San Pietro, on the edge of the historical center of the town.
+The adjacent abbey houses a community of monks from the Benedictine Cassinese Congregation.
+SHORT HISTORY The Church of Saint Peter was built at the end of the 10th century, outside the city walls of Assisi, near an ancient Roman necropolis.
+The presence of the monastery was documented since 1029, through a manuscript preserved in the archives of the Cathedral of San Rufino.
+In the first half of the 13th century, the history of the community of Saint Peter was intertwined with that of Saint Francis.
+The blessed Peter, abbot of Assisi, whose name is mentioned in a document of 1209, gave to Saint Francis the silver chalice which is still preserved in the Chapel of the Relics of the Sacred Convent.
+Around 1252, after they lived in the monastery for over two centuries, the Benedictines abandoned the place, and were replaced by the Cistercians, who completed the construction of the abbey and the church, which was consecrated in 1254 by Pope Innocent IV.
 On the same occasion, the pontiff consecrated the Cathedral of San Read more [...]